MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

 2. Insert the USB drive into **Device B**.
 Windows will recognize the drive and automatically install the provisioning package.
 3. When prompted, remove the USB drive.
 You can then use the USB drive to start provisioning another student PC.

 That's it!
-You're done. **Device B** is now ready to use.
-You can select any one of the teacher or student accounts from the **User name and passwords** sheet provided in your Trial in a Box to test **Device B** and the Microsoft Education tools and services that are part of your 1-year trial.
+You're done.
+After provisioning **Device B**, wait for 1-2 minutes to allow the device to fully connect to the tenant.
+You can then select any one of the teacher or student accounts from the **User name and passwords** sheet provided in your Trial in a Box to test **Device B** and the Microsoft Education tools and services that are part of your 1-year trial.

 You can complete the rest of the IT admin tasks using **Device A**.